 To Start: Preheat oven to 425°.

-Step Two: Place everything including the cilantro and avocado in a blender and puree until smooth.
+- Place everything including the cilantro and avocado in a blender and puree until smooth.
 Serve imminently or freeze in batches.
-I like to use ice cube trays to freeze it in, that way I can but them out into a large freezer bag and only pull what you need each time.
+I like to use ice cube trays to freeze it in, that way I can put them out into a large freezer bag and only pull what you need each time.